 How do You Communicate Your Product Roadmap with Stakeholders Throughout the Process?

 It’s important to work closely with your executives to understand where you’re headed with your product strategy.
-Develop a clear product vision and identify the strategic goals that are most important to your organization — your metrics might be based around revenue growth, customer acquisition, reducing churn, etc. If you and your stakeholders can agree to upfront on vision and strategic goals, there will be less confusion about product priorities later on.
+Develop a clear product vision and identify the strategic goals that are most important to your organization — your metrics might be based on revenue growth, customer acquisition, reducing churn, etc. If you and your stakeholders can agree upfront on vision and strategic goals, there will be less confusion about product priorities later on.